Editorial trust

 Quarterly or when a governing rule changes

-• About, risk disclaimer, data dictionary, source methodology, and content policy pages.
+• About, risk disclaimer, data dictionary, sources, and content policy pages.

 • Identify the affected claim, page, source, and risk level.